 - All projects must be in A3 project format with a single summary page for executive project updates.
 They are posted as visual management to learn from and create discussions.

-- Not only the Leader but all managers must commit and allocate time for the assigned people to work on the required Future State projects.
-This allocated time must be visually managed with a posted matrix of the agreed upon schedule.
-If someone misses their allocated time then the manager and person assigned agree on a new time to make the time up.
+- Not only the Leader but all reporting managers must commit and allocate time for the assigned people to work on the required Future State projects.
+This allocated time must be visually managed, daily, with a posted matrix of the agreed upon schedule.
+If someone misses their allocated time then the manager and person assigned agree on a new time and make the time up.

 - Resources like production time, axillary equipment, expenditures, training, and materials must also be planned for and approved.